ZacharyRead/kanjivg-2-animation/README.md

 ##Usage

-If needed, edit the /kanji/ directory below with the proper path for the kanjiVG files, then update the /tmp3/ directory to indicate where the converted files should be placed.
+If needed, edit the /kanji/ directory in the Python file with whatever folder contains the kanjiVG files, then update the /converted/ directory to indicate where the converted files should be placed.

 Please note that svg.path is very resource-intensive and very slow, so this script could take an extremely long time to parse the thousand svg files.

 ##Similar projects: